 What are the differences between ERP, CRM software and marketing automation?

-Enterprise resource planning (ERP) software has some overlap with CRM software, so it's understandable that there's frequent confusion regarding the difference between ERPs and CRMs.
+ERP software has some overlap with CRM software, so it's understandable that there's frequent confusion regarding the difference between ERPs and CRM software.

 Should I consider a free CRM?

 The obvious perk of using a free CRM is that it does not cost anything.
-Systems like HubSpot move the needle when it comes to what free CRMs can offer, improving business processes and organization at zero cost.
+Systems like HubSpot move the needle when it comes to what free CRM software can offer, improving business processes and organization at zero cost.

 Free programs typically limit the number of users, integrations and campaign creation opportunities.
 They give you just enough features to show you that you may need more.
 In other words, they are good starter programs to use while you figure out exactly what you want.

-However, you may run up against poor security features or a lack of automatic backups.
+However, you may encounter poor security features or a lack of automatic backups.
 Free programs can be breached or lost, and they don't offer much support for growing companies.

 What other tools integrate with CRM software?

 Sales and marketing add-ons are the most common integrations for CRM solutions.
 Reporting and tracking tools are also popular.
 Direct integrations typically connect most quickly, while third-party integrations require middleware to facilitate the exchange of data between the CRM, the operating system and other applications.
 Custom API integrations typically take longer because the integration has to be built.